lindsaySenia/LindsaySenia/README.md

 - 👋 Hi, I’m @LindsaySenia
 - 👀 I’m interested in ... learning!
-- 🌱 I’m currently learning ... intro to programming
+- 🌱 I’m currently learning ...
+Angular
-- 💞️ I’m looking to collaborate on ... my classwork
+- 💞️ I’m looking to collaborate on ... anything honestly
 - 📫 How to reach me ...
 Lmzsenia@gmail.com

 <!---